microsoft/azuredevopslabs/labs/vstsextend/eclipse/readme.md

 **Estimated time to complete the lab:**  1 hour

-### Prerequisites for the lab
+## Pre-requisites for the lab

 1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}

-    * If you are an active Visual Studio Subscriber, you are entitled for a $50-$150 credit per month.
-You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more information about this including how to activate and start using your monthly Azure credit.
+   * If you are a Visual Studio Active Subscriber, you are entitled for a $50-$150 credit per month.
+You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more including how to activate and start using your monthly Azure credit.

-    * If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/){:target="_blank"} program to create a **Azure free account** (includes 1 year of free services, $200 for 1st month).
+   * If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/){:target="_blank"} program to create **Azure free account** (includes 1 year of free services, $200 for 1st month).

 1. You will need a **Visual Studio Team Services Account**.
 If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}

-1. You will need a **Personal Access Token** to set up your project using the **VSTS Demo Generator**.
+1. You will need a **Personal Access Token** to set up your project using the Demo Generator.
 Please see this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="_blank"} for instructions to create your token.

     {% include note.html content= "You should treat Personal Access Tokens like passwords.
 It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}